Skip to main content

 Taking the SDGs to school

-Iberdrola, in collaboration with the Department of Education of the Community of Madrid and Samsung, has made available to all schools in the Community of Madrid the initiative ODS al Cole, a multi-company corporate volunteer project regarding Volunteering and Strategy, promoted by Iberdrola, which aims to transfer the importance of the Objectives of Sustainable Development for primary students.
+Iberdrola, in collaboration with the Madrid region's Education Department and Samsung, has made available to all schools in the Madrid region the initiative ODS al Cole, a multi-company corporate volunteer project regarding Volunteering and Strategy, promoted by Iberdrola, which aims to transfer the importance of the Objectives of Sustainable Development for primary students.

-The initiative consists on a guided workshop with explanatory videos and two activities for the children in order to discover the SDGs, reflect on the world in which we live and make proposals for daily actions to be able to carry out.
+The initiative consists of a guided workshop with explanatory videos and two interactive activities designed to help children discover the SDGs, reflect on the world we live in, and come up with everyday actions they can carry out themselves.

 Iberdrola strengthens its commitment to corporate volunteering